onlyutkarsh/mermaid-viewer/README.md

 ````
 ## Commands

-- `Mermaid Diagram Lens: Open Preview` - Shows every Mermaid fence from the active Markdown file in the current editor column.
+- `Mermaid Live Preview: Open Preview` - Shows every Mermaid fence from the active Markdown file in the current editor column.
-- `Mermaid Diagram Lens: Open Preview to the Side` - Same multi-diagram preview, but always opens in the column beside the editor for live editing.
+- `Mermaid Live Preview: Open Preview to the Side` - Same multi-diagram preview, but always opens in the column beside the editor for live editing.
-- `Mermaid Diagram Lens: Preview Diagram Here` - Focuses only the Mermaid block at the current cursor (or the CodeLens/gutter target) and keeps that single-diagram panel in sync while you type.
+- `Mermaid Live Preview: Preview Diagram Here` - Focuses only the Mermaid block at the current cursor (or the CodeLens/gutter target) and keeps that single-diagram panel in sync while you type.

 ## Requirements